johnandrea/draw-bowtie-plus/README.md

 ## Bugs ##

 - families not attached to the middle person might appear if its a second marriage of an ancestor.
-- second partnerships not handles very well
+- second partnerships not handled propery
 - cross family partners might not work well

 ## Bug reports ##